System Call & Protection

 }

-, which holds the code, data, heap and stack of the currently running process.
+, which contains the code, data, heap and stack of the current process (i.e., everything a user application needs).

-However, PMP won't take any effects if we still run everything in the machine mode, so we need to switch privilege modes when switching the CPU context from the kernel back to a user application.
+However, PMP won't take any effects if we still run everything in the machine mode, so we need to switch privilege modes when switching the CPU context from the kernel back to a user application process.

 Switch privilege modes